Fionán Lynch: Gaelic League

 While in Swansea, and keen on fostering the Irish language both written and spoken, Lynch had formed a branch of the Gaelic League.
 When he returned to Dublin in 1912 Lynch, Gearóid O'Sullivan and his friend Diarmuid O'Hegarty joined the very active and influential Keating Branch of the Gaelic League, where IRB influence was strong.
-The Chairman of the branch was Cathal Brugha and Piaras Béaslaí was a member, with Seán Mac Diarmada a frequent visitor.
-Lynch, O’Sullivan and Ó Hegarty were soon brought onto the committee of the branch and undertook teaching of both adults and children.
+The chair of the branch was Cathal Brugha and Piaras Béaslaí was a member, with Seán Mac Diarmada a frequent visitor.
+Lynch, O'Sullivan and Ó Hegarty were soon brought onto the committee of the branch and undertook teaching of both adults and children.

 Lynch proceeded to the Royal University of Ireland and University College Dublin, where he got a BA in Celtic studies in 1913 and a Higher Diploma in Education in 1914.
 He had a story about his BA in Celtic studies whereby the university was short of an examiner fluent in the Irish language and sought the help, probably of the Gaelic league.
 He was registered as a student as Finian Lynch, the anglicised version of his name, and the recommendation from the Gaelic league for a suitable examiner was one Fionán Ó Loingsigh.

-Na hAisteoirí
+Na hAisteoirí dramatic society

 Piaras Béaslaí established a dramatic society which was called Na hAisteoirí (The Actors) and all three joined.
 They undertook plays around the country at social events such as the Oireachtas.
 Lynch translated Molière's “Le Maladie Imaginaire” into the Irish language for the purpose.

 During 1914 to 1915, they produced plays in Irish at intervals in Dublin and in the summer of 1914 they did a tour of Cork and Kerry producing plays in different towns each night and finishing off with two or three nights at the Oireachtas in Killarney.
 In July 1914, they were producing Irish plays at the Oireachtas in Drogheda and Seán Mac Diarmada insisted that they go ahead even though it clashed with the Howth gun running.